 You would visit sixth forms, colleges and youth groups, and deliver a presentation provided by us of approximately 30-50 minutes.
 They can be delivered as part of a lesson, tutorial or assembly, and schools provide all the necessary computer equipment and supervision.

 You would also have the chance to volunteer at recruitment events, following the presentations.
-This would involve advising young people who want to join the Anthony Nolan register, checking their eligibility and taking their saliva samples.
+This would involve advising young people who want to join the Anthony Nolan register, checking their eligibility and telling them how to do a cheeky swab.

 No. But you will need to be enthusiastic about working with young people and confident at communicating messages in an engaging and sensitive way.